kaz-utashiro/greple/README.md

 Specify color mode.
 Use combination string from R(ed), G(reen), B(lue), C(yan), M(agenta), Y(ellow), W(hite), U(nderline), (bol)D,
 S(tandout).
-Lowercase form of RGBW means background color.
+Lowercase form of RGBCMYW means background color.
 Default is RD: RED and BOLD.

 If the mode string contains comma ',' character, they are used to quote the matched string.
 If you want to quote the pattern by angle